RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Data-Center.rst

 The tool can be used in stand-alone mode if all components are installed.
 However, the existing management tools can use the same set of features available in a library format.

-Refer Starting RDC in the ROCm Data Center Tool User Guide for details on different modes of operation.
+Refer to the Starting RDC section in the ROCm Data Center Tool User Guide for details on different modes of operation.

 Objective
 =========